 If you cannot pay the deficiency after completing the VDP, a payment plan can be established.

 The tradeoff is peace of mind.
-Unless the IRS uncovers false information or illegal activity in your VDP process, they are unlikely to recommend criminal prosecution for your case once you complete the program.
+Unless the IRS uncovers false information or illegal activity in your VDP process (such as indicators that your funds come from illegal sources), they are unlikely to recommend criminal prosecution for your case once you complete the program.

 What are my other options?